 Those long, lazy pool days have met their extinction—at least until our next journey around the sun.
-The shrills and shrieks that once echoed across sandy beaches, carnival rides and hot pavements have quieted.
-Sweater and hot chocolate weather is upon us, spooling us back indoors, asking that we find the serenity of a rapturous read and a window seat, where we can be entranced by the silent melody of falling leaves for hours upon hours.
+The shrills and shrieks echoing across sandy beaches, carnival rides and hot pavements have quieted.
+Sweater and hot chocolate weather is spooling us back indoors, asking that we find a window seat and become entranced with the silent melody of falling leaves and swaying branches.

-I’ve long believed Autumn to serve as a seance for inspiration and personal reflection.
-As the year enters its final act and the temperatures fall, the ghostly thoughts that haunt us and the closeted skeletons that cramp our creativity begin to tug at us to be made known.
-Vivid colors spill out across our landscapes as the trees prepare to shed their branches—perhaps invoking us all to cross over into a state of gorgeous mystery and transition.
+As the year enters its final act and the temperatures drop, the ghostly thoughts that haunt us and the closeted skeletons that cramp our creativity begin to tug at us, hoping to make themselves known.
+Vivid colors spill out across our landscapes, invoking a state of gorgeous mystery, personal reflection and transition.

-Ahead is a reading list aligned with facets of the earth’s most bewitching season.
-Some books are dripping with romance and whimsical fare, some are page-turners thick with hair-raising tales of the inexplicable, and others are a summoning for transcendence.
-Dare to let them whisk you away into a state of autumnal nirvana.
+So if autumn is your beloved, ahead is a reading list aligned with the earth’s most bewitching season.
+Some books drip with romance and whimsical fare, some are hair-raising page-turners and others summon magic and transcendence.
+Dare to be whisked away into autumnal nirvana.

 “A Million Junes” by Emily Henry